CommonMCOBJ/CommonMCOBJ/README.md

 # Motivation
 OBJ exporters are a vital piece of software for Minecraft artists.
 Without them, artists would not be able to bring their creations in Minecraft into the world of 3D software.

-Over the years plugins for artists such as MCprep have come on the scene to improve Mineraft animation workflows in general purpose software such as Blender.
+Over the years plugins for artists such as MCprep have come on the scene to improve Minecraft animation workflows in general purpose software such as Blender.
 Many of these tools perform tasks on OBJs that would otherwise be to time consuming for regular users.

-However, plugins in 3D software depend on certain information about that OBJ that, more often then not, is not provided, most commonly whether texture atlases are used or not.
+However, plugins in 3D software depend on certain information about that OBJ that, more often than not, is not provided, most commonly whether texture atlases are used or not.
 In addition, many users are unsatisfied with current limitations that exist with said software, such as lack of biome colors, which can only be provided by OBJ exporters, as they have full knowledge of the world being exported.

 To address these problems, the CommonMCOBJ spec defines a set of conventions for OBJ exporters to act as a glue between plugins in 3D software, the export properties of the OBJ, and the source world for the OBJ.